It’s a statement that appears self-evident: People who experience a problem are uniquely equipped to solve it.

 First, there is my own “truth” that living a problem provides unique insights into resolving it.
 So, in principle, I fully believe the statement that I opened with.

-To me, this understanding of truth as perceptual and interpretive is much like philosophy, or any belief system, and some might say, accepted “knowledge.”
+Mind you, I do indeed believe in verifiable facts.
+However, I understand truth as perceptual and interpretive, subject to the mind’s foibles, faults and follies much like philosophy or any belief system, and some might say, accepted “knowledge.”

 As for the concept of “the truth, the whole truth, and nothing but the truth?”

-Ah… those words take me back to memories of childhood, to sneaking out of my bedroom into the hallway, and to laying on the cool hardwood floor outside my parents’ room — all so I could peek through a crack in their door to catch an episode of Perry Mason on their RCA.
+Ah… those words whisk me back to memories of childhood, to sneaking out of my bedroom into the darkened hallway, and to flattening myself against the cool hardwood floor outside my parents’ room — all so I could peek through a crack in their door to catch an episode of Perry Mason on the RCA.

 In other words, there are few absolutes (though some of you would disagree), “the truth, the whole truth, and nothing but the truth” included, and likewise the accuracy of my Perry Mason recollection, not to mention the role of personal experience in problem-solving.
 And on that, my point of departure, I do indeed view “living with a problem” as helpful to finding a solution, or a broader set of options, or a more compassionate approach to what it takes to even offer some hope.